wtzhang99/wtzhang99.github.io/_posts/2025-10-31-reproducing-seal.md

 ---

-### Step B — Training the model to be a better self-editor
+### Step B — Training the model to be a better self-editor through RL

-Step A assumes the model can already generate useful edits—but SEAL makes an important assumption: **in practice, models are initially not strong enough at generating good self-edits on their own.** We will revisit this assumption later.
+Step A assumes the model can already generate useful edits, but SEAL makes an important assumption: **models are initially not strong enough at generating good self-edits on their own.** We will revisit this assumption later.

 To address this, SEAL introduces Step B: training the model to improve its ability to generate effective edits through RL.